-These institutions differ, however, is in the terms and type of collateral you are able to use.
-The interest rates will vary and the appraisal of your assets may be more accurate at some than others.
+These institutions differ, however, in the terms and type of collateral you can use.
+The interest rates will vary, and the appraisal of your assets may be more accurate at some than others.
 We recommend using discretion if applying for a collateral loan.

 There are upsides and downsides when it comes to collateral loans.
 Let’s explore them.

-With Fast Simple Loans, you benefit from:
+With Simple Fast Loans, you benefit from:

-Perhaps you don’t have the time to have your assets evaluated because an emergency expense has come up and you need to pay for it immediately.
-Or you simply don’t have the assets to back the loan you require.
-Or maybe you simply don’t feel comfortable signing away your home or vehicle in the case that you can’t make your loan payments on time.
+Perhaps you don’t have the time to evaluate your assets because an emergency expense has come up, and you need to pay for it immediately.
+Or you don’t have the assets to back the loan you require.
+Or maybe you don’t feel comfortable signing away your home or vehicle if you can’t make your loan payments on time.
 If the latter is you, then consider one of the loans we offer at Simple Fast Loans.
 We understand that life is complicated, but your loan doesn’t need to be.